Makenalire/ProjectP/README.md

 pnpm dev
 ```

-## Version 0.2.0
+## Version 1.0

-- Implemented the score function.
+- The game has been released!